heyvito/docrb/README.md

 [Logrb's documentation](https://heyvito.github.io/logrb) to see Docrb in action!

+> **Beta quality!** Hey there!
+As far as we are already using Docrb on a few projects (some private, some public), there may still be some rough edges.
+In case you run into any issue, please do tell us using GitHub's issue tracker! 💕

 ## Using

 As mentioned in the previous section, Docrb is an **opinionated** documentation